March 24-27, 2022

 No!
 While most students form teams within their school, we welcome you to form a team with students who attend other schools.
 Synagogues, youth groups, supplementary programs, and other organizations are all welcome to field teams and participate in the competition.

 How can I prepare for the competition if my school does not participate?

-Come study with us virtually!
+Come study with us virtually by signing up for the MMCC High School Cohort!
 This is a great opportunity to meet other high school students and explore the materials in preparation for the competition.

 How many students compete on each team?

 The rate for this program is $1,700 for an organization’s first team and $1,200 per additional team.
 If a student registers individually without their school, or if a cohort is participating virtually, the cost is $350.

 What is the structure of the competition weekend?

 Programming begins on Thursday evening and continues through Sunday afternoon.
 The first three days are dedicated to community building, preparing for the competition, conversations around Jewish learning, and celebrating Shabbat.
 The actual competition will take place on Sunday, March 27, 2022.